 Patagonia Women's Fiona Parka

-The feminine and stylish Fiona Parka features a featherweight shell made from 100% recycled polyester ripstop with a DWR (durable water repellent) finish.
-It’s insulated with 600-fill-power 100% Recycled Down (duck and goose down reclaimed from down products).
-It’s part of our outerwear component system: pair this jacket with our Women's Yosemite Falls Trench for complete coverage against the elements.
+Featherweight shell made from 100% recycled polyester ripstop with a DWR (durable water repellent) finish and insulated with 600-fill-power 100% Recycled Down (duck and goose down reclaimed from down products).
+Pair with the Yosemite Falls Trench for complete coverage against the elements.

-- Insulated with 100% Recycled Down (duck and goose down reclaimed from down products), this parka has shape-sculpting princess seams in the front and back and contoured quilt lines to provide a flattering silhouette
+- Insulated with 100% Recycled Down (duck and goose down reclaimed from down products)

 - Full-length, two-way zipper; zip-through collar is lined with brushed jersey knit for additional softness